mucsci-students/2020sp-420-ProjectZero/USAGE.md

                         to the desired position.

-  ## Save a class:
+  ## Save a project:
-                    1. To save the class information, click the 'save' button.
+                    1. To save the current project information, click the 'save' button.
-                    2. A file explorer will appear, prompting for a name and where to save the file.
+                    2. A file explorer will appear, prompting for a name and a choice of file type and where to save the file.
                     3. Enter the name you wish to save the file as and navigate to where the file should be saved and click the save button.

+  ## Load a project:
+                    1. To load a project, click the 'load' button.
+                    2. A file explorer will appear, where you can select the file that you would like to load.